GitHub-JeetBhardwaj/AnimeGen/README.md

 ## 🧠 Model Training & Technical Highlights

-The custom SOTA model (`System .03`) was trained from scratch using a highly specialized PyTorch pipeline.
+The custom model was trained from scratch.

 ### 1. Hybrid 4-Channel Input
 The generator does not just take RGB images.
 It takes a **4-channel tensor** consisting of: